-If you’re a builder, your buyer might not need 3,000 square feet, but rather, enough room for the whole family to connect and live happy, fulfilling lives.
+If you’re a builder, your buyer might not need 3,000 square feet, enough room for the whole family to connect and live happy, fulfilling lives.

-The bottom line is that in order to establish a connection with your audience, you first need to identify their emotional needs, fears and desires.
+The bottom line is that to establish a connection with your audience; you first need to identify their emotional needs, fears and desires.

 And then see where you might fit in.